Safe Routes to School Improvement Projects

 How To Use This Map: First, search for your school in the map below.
 Then, click on the "school" icon for a link with more information about recommended projects near you.

 Over the last two years, we’ve been working with the community to learn about challenges students across Austin face when traveling to and home from school.
-Between November 2017 through the present, we reached out to parents, neighbors, and schools to get input.
+Between November 2017 through July 2019, we reached out to parents, neighbors, and schools to get input.

 Our team gathered feedback through: